How to Start a Low Carb Diet?

 I have personally never been a “weekend carb eater”, but my co-worker followed this modus operandi.
 At first, I thought it was not a good idea, but it worked quite well for her lifestyle.
 She would eat a really strict low carb diet during the week and then eat whatever she wanted on the weekend.
 However, keep in mind that she was very young and agile with a body that could still deal with the carb, sugar, and fat overload over the weekend.

 Since I have been on a strict low carb diet, I would personally feel a little sick if I tried this method.
 It’s not the healthiest way to go.
-Once you start achieving a healthy weight, be modest by picking only a few things that you want to eat that weekend.
-In this way, the weekend carb eating plan is not bad.
+Once you start achieving a healthy weight, be modest by picking only a few things that you want to eat over the weekend.
+In this way, the weekend carb eating plan is not a bad way to go.

-Do not binge eat just because its the weekend.
-This would be unhealthy for your body and counterproductive with regard to weight loss.
+So, do not binge eat just because its the weekend.
+This would be unhealthy for your body and counterproductive with regard to your weight loss.

 C. Strict No Carb Eater

-I hope this helps your low carb diet life get started on the right note.
-Please leave questions or comments below.
+I hope this helps your new low carb diet lifestyle get started on the right note.
 This concludes the guide on how to start a low carb diet.